JohnPhm/ai201-project1-unofficial-guide-starter/planning.md

 **Embedding model:**
 The embedding model used for this would be all-MiniLM-L6-v2 as this is the recommended tech stack outlined by CodePath.

 **Top-k:**
+The top-k for this would be 5.
+This would allow more text chunks to be fetched in order to answer a user's prompt.

 **Production tradeoff reflection:**
+There are some production tradeoffs with the decisions made.
+There are potential missing context due to smaller chunks in exchange for precise retriveal of specific information.
+Using all-MiniLM-L6-v2 allows us to reduce costs as it is free and locally hosted but it comes at the cost of accuracy as it could be less accurate than other embedding models.
+Furthermore, ChromaDB can be locally hosted, allowing us to reduce costs.
+In this case, there are apparent tradeoffs to using ChromaDB as this doesn't scale beyong ChromaDB's limitations.
 ---

 ## Evaluation Plan